PdxCodeGuild/career-guide/README.md

-# <a href="top"></a>Career Prep Guide
+# Career Prep Guide

 [Back to Main Page](/README.md)

-Below are resources to aid you in your job search.
+<a href="top"></a>Below are resources to aid you in your job search.
 Be sure to follow the guidelines below to ensure a strong online presence.
 Before you start, Google yourself to make sure there's nothing that you aren't proud of!

 ## Contents
 - PDX Code Guild Support Groups